Vinit-source/Vinit-source/README.md

 When I'm not building AI solutions, you'll find me:

-- ♟️ **Playing Chess** - Strategic thinking on and off the board
+- ♟️ **Playing Chess/Board Games** - Strategic thinking on and off the board
 - 📚 **Reading & Poetry** - Exploring literature and creative expression
+- 🕺 **Dance** - Exploring different dance forms like Garba, Bollywood, etc.
 - 🌍 **Cultural Exploration** - Discovering commonalities in Indian languages
 - 🤝 **Volunteering** - Social and spiritual community activities
 - 💭 **Philosophy** - Contemplating the intersection of technology and humanity